nikhilesh-mh/Chess-Game-Python/FEATURES.md

 # Output: ['e2', 'f1', 'd1', 'f2', 'd2', 'c1', 'g1']
 ```

+### Benefits:
+- Comprehensive Move Logic: The get_valid_mv() method handles all possible movements, ensuring accurate and realistic gameplay.
+- Move Decorations: The use of decorations clearly indicates different types of moves, improving the readability of valid move options.
+- Customization: The ability to disable move decorations (by setting deco=False) gives flexibility to the programmer or user based on preference.
+- Special Move Handling: Special moves like En Passant and Castling are integrated, adhering to the official chess rules.

 ## Feature 3: Provides Commands

 This chess game features a command-line interface (CLI) for managing various aspects of the game.
 The commands are accessed via a special command mode that allows players to control the game state, perform actions, and retrieve game information.